mikols/SqLiteAppNetCoreV2/README.md

 XAML Definition: The ListView is defined with two columns: Filesize and File Path.
 Data Model: The FileDetail class represents the file information.
 Code-Behind: The ScanForDuplicateFiles method scans for duplicate files and binds the results to the ListView.
 This setup will display the duplicate files in a WPF ListView, showing their size and full path.
-Let me know if you need any further assistance or adjustments!